zeptofs/api-documentation/source/index.html.md

 |204|[No Content](https://tools.ietf.org/html/rfc7231#section-6.3.5)|No Content (success)|None|
 |422|[Unprocessable Entity](https://tools.ietf.org/html/rfc2518#section-10.3)|Unprocessable Entity (errors)|None|

-<h1 id="Split-API-Open-Agreements">Open Agreements</h1>
+<h1 id="Zepto-API-Open-Agreements">Open Agreements</h1>

 An Open Agreement is essentially an Agreement template with no specific authoriser.
-Each time an Open Agreement is accepted by either a Split account holder or anyone, the authoriser is added to your Contacts list and a new Agreement is automatically created between the Open Agreement initiator and the authoriser.
+Each time an Open Agreement is accepted by either a Zepto account holder or anyone, the authoriser is added to your Contacts list and a new Agreement is automatically created between the Open Agreement initiator and the authoriser.

 An Open Agreement can be accepted multiple times by different parties and the result is the same: A new Agreement.
-Additionally, an Open Agreement can be accepted by anybody, not just other Split users.
+Additionally, an Open Agreement can be accepted by anybody, not just other Zepto users.
 This is achieved by using our [Instant Account Verification process](http://help.split.cash/bank-accounts/instant-account-verification-iav) as part of accepting an [Open Agreement](https://help.split.cash/agreements/open-agreement).

 ##Lifecycle